Research Video Collection Faculty Research Descriptions Instrumentation

-One way to "beef up" your chemistry education (and resume) is to do an undergraduate research project.
+One way to enhance your chemistry education (and resume) is to do an undergraduate research project.
 Most students (and professors) find it to be an exciting and rewarding experience!
-Professors at MTSU (and other universities) often have an interest in mentoring students.
+Professors at MTSU often have an interest in mentoring students.
 The best way to find out about projects is to talk to professors or other students.
 Also, watch brief videos of chemistry professors or professors in the College of Basic and Applied Science discussing their research.

 Why do it?